15 Ways to Know When to Leave a Relationship

-All the romantic novels and movies tell us about the long-lasting relationship wherein the protagonists grow old together.
+All romantic novels and movies tell us about the long-lasting relationship wherein the protagonists grow old together.
 They stay together in good and bad times and die in each other’s arms.
-However, the reality is far-fetched from the dreamy world these pieces of art take us to.
+However, reality often differs significantly from the dreamy world these pieces of art take us to.

 In the real world, there are heartbreaks, and often one has to put an end to a relationship for various reasons.